Vishnu Triad (Central India)

 Vishnu Triad Central India

-This is Vishnu identified by the fact he is holding four attributes and wearing Vanamala.
-The attributes are not discernible except for the one in his left upper hand and it is Gada as suggested by the long handle.
-Vishnu Triad Central India side
+This is Vishnu, identified by the fact that he is holding four attributes and wearing Vanamala.
+The attributes are not discernible except for the one in his left upper hand, and it is a Gada as suggested by the long handle.

 Guess about the attributes is conch shell, chakra, Gada and lotus.
-Starting from his lower right hand clockwise.
+Starting from his lower right hand, clockwise.
 Vishnu is accompanied by his two consorts.

-One of the interesting features are the figures at the top of the vertical portion of the prabhavali.
+One of the interesting features is the figures at the top of the vertical portion of the prabhavali.
 Going by other examples I have seen ( Cat no 124, Volume I of Asian Art at the Norton Simon Museum by Dr Pratapaditya Pal) they are Siva and Brahma.

-It is unfortunate that there was an attempt to recut Vishnu’s face.
+Unfortunately, there was an attempt to recut Vishnu’s face.
 But still, this bronze gives us a chance to peep into the past.

 The bronze is about 13.5 cm in height.
 It is most likely from the region covering Central India and Uttar Pradesh.
 In terms of age, in my view, it is comparable to the Norton Simon example quoted above.
 That bronze is dated to the tenth century.